 The story of Valois Burgundy is one of the most exciting of the Late Middle Ages.
 The four Valois Dukes of Burgundy used political intrigue, calculated splendor, economic power, and good old-fashioned violence to forge a state out of the many Duchies and Counties between France and the Holy Roman Empire.
 During Burgundy’s height its Dukes were seen by many as the equals of Kings and Emperors and their court was at the center of Western Europe’s cultural and political development.
 And then it all fell apart.
 Please join me as I explore the history and legacy of this forgotten kingdom.

-The Hundred Years War: Divided Houses by Jonathan Sumption
+The Hundred Years War: Cursed Kings by Jonathan Sumption